Seagate/cortx-motr/doc/HLD_of_Distributed_Indexing.rst

 Functional Specification
 ***************************

-Indices are available through Clovis interface.
+Indices are available through Motr interface.
 Spiel and HA interfaces are extended to control repair and re-balance of indices.

 ***************************
 Logical Specification